Current Grant Opportunities

 ELIGIBLE PARTICIPANTSContinuation Funding Only

 Applicant agencies should be certified and eligible to receive Local Victim Assistance Program (LVAP) 5% funds.
-Agencies without certification may apply for funding; however, if funding is awarded, the agency must complete certification requirements prior to receiving an award.
+Agencies without certification may apply for funding; however, if funding is awarded the agency will have to complete certification requirements prior to receiving an award.

 HOW TO APPLY

-Applicants should review the FY2025 VOCA Continuation RFA in its entirety and submit the completed application, including the requested information and all required attachments.
+Applicants should review the FY2025 SASP Continuation RFA in its entirety and submit the completed application, including the requested information and all required attachments.

 This application will be submitted using the new grants management system, IGXPlease see the accompanying step-by-step guides for more details and instructions on the application process: